Ir para o conteúdo principal

 5. Address patterns in support issues

-Success managers should share any customer problems they regularly see or hear about with the rest of the support team, so the group can brainstorm potential solutions.
-You should also consider collecting customer feedback and data on a more regular basis to gain increased visibility into any recurring issues and take steps to address them.
+Success managers should share any customer problems they regularly see or hear about with the rest of the support team so the group can brainstorm potential solutions.
+You should also consider collecting customer feedback and data regularly to gain increased visibility into any recurring issues and take steps to address them.

 6. Make sure customers know you’ve heard them

 You may already send out surveys and act on customer feedback to make improvements.
-But take it a step further by following up with customers who shared input to let them know how you incorporated their feedback.
-(You can do this via email or text message.)
+But take it one step further by following up with customers who shared input to let them know how you incorporated their feedback.
 Customers will be happy to hear that you took their ideas and suggestions to heart and used them to make positive changes.
 It also shows that you champion your customers at every step of their journey—adding to your value.

 7. Find opportunities to surprise and delight